Jean Segura Player Props: Marlins vs. Royals

-On Monday, Jean Segura (.158 batting average in his past 10 games, with three walks and three RBI) and the Miami Marlins face the Kansas City Royals, whose starting pitcher will be Carlos Hernandez.
-First pitch is at 6:40 PM ET.
+Jean Segura -- batting .158 with three walks and three RBI in his past 10 games -- will be in action for the Miami Marlins versus the Kansas City Royals, with Zack Greinke on the mound, on June 6 at 6:40 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Athletics.
+He had a hitless performance in his most recent game (0-for-3) against the Athletics.

 Jean Segura Game Info & Props vs. the Royals